Severance (TV series): Season 2

 Britt Lower and Tramell Tillman also received critical acclaim for their performances in season two, and won the Emmys for Outstanding Lead Actress in a Drama Series and Outstanding Supporting Actor in a Drama Series respectively.

-The second season has an approval rating of 94% based on 223 reviews on Rotten Tomatoes.
+The second season has an approval rating of 94% based on 227 reviews with an average rating of 8.9/10 on Rotten Tomatoes.
 The website's consensus reads: "Masterfully managing its two halves of adroit character study and surreal nightmare, Severances long-awaited sophomore season makes cognitive dissonance a mind-melting pleasure."
-Metacritic assigned a score of 86 out of 100 based on 43 critics, indicating "universal acclaim".
+Metacritic assigned a score of 87 out of 100 based on 46 critics, indicating "universal acclaim".

 Writing for Variety, Alison Herman awarded the second season with a perfect rating, noting: "Season 2 fulfills this sine qua non with deceptive ease.
 Real-time viewers have had their patience strained; future binge-watchers will barely notice a blip."
 John Nugent of Empire gave season two 4 stars out of 5, while stating: "After a storming Season One, Season Two expands and deepens the original mysteries while opening up new ones.
 Sharply made and skilfully executed, the employee benefits are there if you stay with it."